elixirland/elixirland/README.md

 ## Methodology

-Each repository within Elixirland will include a README file containing a exercise in the form of a exercise description, including a list of requirements, allowing you to create your own implementation before studying the repository's codebase.
+Each repository within Elixirland will include a `README.md` file containing a exercise in the form of a exercise description, including a list of requirements, allowing you to create your own implementation before studying the repository's codebase.
 Additionally, each repository will have a status indicator, clearly stating whether the codebase has been reviewed by others in the community.
 I encourage the community to open issues and provide feedback on these repositories.
 This collaborative approach aims to ensure that the projects maintain high-quality, idiomatic codebases.

+> [!NOTE]
-**Note**: The primary focus of these repositories is to serve as learning resources.
+> The primary focus of these repositories is to serve as learning resources.
 Therefore, the projects may not necessarily have real-world applications.

 ## Exercises
 Explore all exercises at https://elixirland.dev/exercises.